Crystal-GFN: sampling crystals with desirable properties and constraints: Empirical evaluation

 \paragraph{Proxy model of the formation energy}

-As presented in~\cref{sec:reward-function}, our reward function is based on a proxy MLP trained on MatBench (Materials Project).
-Since part of our performance analysis of the proposed Crystal-GFN depends on the prediction of the formation energy by this proxy model, it is important to first verify its accuracy.
-In contrast to other methods, it does not rely on atom positions to predict the FE of a crystal, but rather on a higher-level description of the crystal, namely its space group, composition and lattice parameters, akin to the outputs of Crystal-GFN.
-Nonetheless, it achieves a mean absolute error (MAE) of $0.10 \pm 0.005\ \text{eV/atom}$ on the validation set.
+As presented in~\cref{sec:dave}, our FE reward function is based on a proxy MLP trained on MatBench (Materials Project).
+Since part of our performance analysis for the proposed Crystal-GFN depends on the formation energy prediction by this proxy model, it is important to first verify its accuracy.
+In contrast to other methods, it does not rely on atom positions to predict the FE of a crystal, but rather on the crystal higher-level description, namely its space group, composition and lattice parameters, akin to the outputs of Crystal-GFN (FE).
+Nonetheless, it achieves a mean absolute error (MAE) of $0.10 \pm 0.005\ \text{eV/atom}$ on the validation set, within the theoretical accuracy of DFT which is 0.08 - 0.1 eV~\citep{Bogojeskina2020quantum}.
+It also ranks 15th on the Matbench Leaderboard for this specific task \cite{dunn2020benchmarking}.
 We further describe its hyper-parameters and detailed performance in \cref{sec:app:proxy}.

 \paragraph{Predicted formation energy of samples}